Felix-Thiele/Sound-Localization-CSGO/README.md

    - Right now we just start listening for steps after a volume threshhold is reached.
      - Can we build better filters for this?

+### Future?
+ - Stereo sound is not sufficient to localize sounds.
+   - Can we calculate together mutlitple steps, and tracked mouse movements for more precise localisation?
+ - Can we also make distance predictions?
+   - We might need to take into account some map details, as different surfaces make different step sounds...

 ## Example for the sound of a step in both channels
 ![Alt text](extra/csgosound.jpg?raw=true)